 How Autolyzed Yeast Extract is Made

-In another method, the yeast may be enymatically hydrolyzed by adding exogenous proteolytic enzymes that are allowed to be used in this process (ones considered GRAS or regulated food additives).
+In another method, the yeast may be enzymatically hydrolyzed by adding exogenous proteolytic enzymes that are allowed to be used in this process (ones considered GRAS or regulated food additives).
 Acid treatment is also used, where the proteins are broken down by acid rather than enzymes.
-Afterwards the acid is neutralized and the results are filtered and concentrated.
+Afterward, the acid is neutralized and the results are filtered and concentrated.

 Yeast extract, also called Baker’s yeast extract, without the word autolyzed, is a similar product which also is a mixture of amino acids and peptides, carbohydrates, in which the cell walls of the yeast have been ruptured and separated from the proteins.